Addressing Today’s Top Brand Challenges With Sonic Identity

 Client example: Creating emotional connections

-At Made Music Studio, we work with a non-profit health organization and have created a sonic identity that conveys their mission to inspire researchers and galvanize supporters while remaining sensitive to those who suffer from a degenerative illness.
-Through SonicPulse® Research — our proprietary research methodology designed specifically to evaluate the impact and effectiveness of sound and music on emotion, brand attributes and essential brand metrics — we learned that the sonic anthem was incredibly successful in expressing essential brand attributes and 77 percent of respondents believed it was appropriate for the organization.
+At Made Music Studio, we work with a nonprofit health organization and have created a sonic identity that conveys their mission to inspire researchers and galvanize supporters while remaining sensitive to those who suffer from a degenerative illness.
+Through SonicPulse® Research — our proprietary research methodology designed to evaluate the impact and effectiveness of sound and music on emotion, brand attributes and essential brand metrics — we learned that the sonic anthem was incredibly successful in expressing essential brand attributes and 77 percent of respondents believed it was appropriate for the organization.
 Further, 48 percent of respondents had a more favorable opinion of the organization and 55 percent were more interested in the organization.
 We also heard verbatim feedback such as, ‘I found the music to be exhilarating, upbeat and extremely optimistic.
 It gives the listener a feeling that this debilitating disease can be beaten,’ and ‘It sounds caring and compassionate.
 It’s optimistic but also respectful-sounding for people dealing with this disease.’
 That is precisely the story we wanted to tell and the sentiment we were trying to evoke.
 Through moving score, we were able to reinforce the organization’s promise and, more importantly, build an emotional connection with audiences.

 Client example: Driving meaning and longevity

 One of our longstanding Made Music Studio clients is a global technology company.
 Over five years ago we created their now iconic sonic identity, and have been adding further dimension to it across audiences and touchpoints ever since.
 In 2015, we worked with them to evolve the identity.
 The challenge was to evolve the sonic identity in a way that conveyed the brand’s expansion into the global markets and the entertainment space, without losing any of the existing equity and recognition.
-In other words, make it more relevant, but do not dramatically change it.
+In other words: make it more relevant, but do not dramatically change it.

 Our strategy was to bring the identity to life in a new context, rich with the energy of the entertainment industry, full of curiosity, excitement and innovation, and to broaden the sonic palette to have more of a multi-cultural appeal.
 The evolved identity proved powerful.
-SonicPulse® Research revealed that 43 percent of respondents had a more positive impression of the brand as a result of exposure to the sonic anthem.
+Our SonicPulse® Research revealed that 43 percent of respondents had a more positive impression of the brand as a result of exposure to the sonic anthem.
 Fifty-one percent said they were more likely to consider the brand.
 From the perspective of one consumer, ‘While listening, I thought that the song was probably for [our client].
 It just reminded me of the music in their ads.’
 Beyond being unmistakably associated with the brand, research revealed that the music alone was able to clearly articulate the evolved brand positioning and attributes.

 Client example: Setting the right context

 Made Music Studio recently had the opportunity to work with a new and exciting sports startup in a quickly growing market.
-The challenge for us was to use sonic to differentiate the brand from important competitors, while also conveying their unique brand proposition in a category full of similar music.
+The challenge for us was to use audio to differentiate the brand from important competitors, while also conveying their unique brand proposition in a category full of similar music.
 The goal was to sound like sports, but not sound like most other sports brands, to appeal to our client’s young, mostly male demographic.
 Our client wanted the music to evoke the rush of game play, rather than the point of view of a spectator.
 When consumers stated through open-ended responses in SonicPulse® Research that ‘If the intent is to give the player a rush or thrill, this is what the music indicates to me.
 It’s a rush, generating excitement,’ and other similar statements, we knew we had hit the mark.

 Principles of Developing a Sonic Identity